-10.1 Contract assets

-2021 2020

-AED'000 AED'000
+2022 AED'000 2021 AED'000

-Contract assets: gross amounts due from customer on contracts

-for sale of properties 264,484 1,017,866

-Contract assets: gross amounts due from customer on contracts
+Contract assets: gross amounts due from customer on contracts for sale of properties Contract assets: gross amounts due from customer on contracts 568,563 264,484

-to construct assets 41,987 -
+to construct assets - 41,987

-306,471 1,017,866
+568,563 306,471

 The above amount mainly represents unbilled revenue arising from contracts for sale of properties.
-These contracts have remaining performance obligations (unsatisfied or partially unsatisfied) with aggregated value of AED 4,071,340 thousand (2020: AED 3,469,000 thousand) which is expected to be recognised as revenue over the remaining tenor of these contracts.
+These contracts have remaining performance obligations (unsatisfied or partially unsatisfied) with aggregated value of AED 5,556,432 thousand (2021: AED 4,071,340 thousand) which is expected to be recognised as revenue over the remaining tenor of these contracts.

 The majority of the amount allocated to remaining performance obligations is expected to be recognised as revenue in the next 2 years and the remaining spread over 3 to 5 years.
-The outstanding amount is fully secured against the underlying property units.
+These contract assets are fully secured against the underlying property units.